 What is included in an ASCAP license?

-A license from ASCAP gives a user access to the PRO’s repertoire, which includes millions of songs by famous and brand-new artists over many decades.
-ASCAP offers different licenses for various types of performances, including cover songs, recorded music played in public, ads, feature films, etc.
+A license gives a user access to the repertoire, which includes millions of songs by famous and brand-new artists over many decades.
+The organization offers different licenses for various types of performances, including cover songs, recorded music played in public, ads, feature films, etc.

 Do I always have to pay the license fee to ASCAP?